esteinig/sketchy/README.md

 However:

 * Because of the approximate matching approach using MinHash, sub-lineage genotype resolution is not as good as `RASE`, which uses phylogenetic trees (and may be preferred for inference of clade-specific traits)
-* `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination - it is advised to run simulations and validations for species we have not provided reference sketches
+* `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination - it is advised to run simulations and validations for species we have not provided reference sketches for

 ## Release v0.6.0